This course will be updated or discontinued on or before Sunday, February 11, 2024

 Employers must implement a tangible action policy and procedure to prevent sexual harassment.
-The plan must include investigation procedures and disciplinary measures for those found to be harassers.10 Sexual harassment procedures and disciplinary actions must be communicated to all employees and strictly enforced.
+The plan must include investigation procedures and disciplinary measures for those found to be harassers (Amlong & Faragher, 2006).
+Sexual harassment procedures and disciplinary actions must be communicated to all employees and strictly enforced.
 Supervisors must be ready to receive and research complaints of harassment.
-They must be on guard to identify it and should take immediate steps to stop it.
-Discipline typically includes education, demotion, suspension, transfer, and possibly termination.
+They must be on guard to identify and take immediate steps to stop it.
+The discipline typically includes education, demotion, suspension, transfer, and possibly termination.

 If an onlooker is subjected passively to offensive behavior and is uncomfortable, it is indirect sexual harassment because the work environment is perceived as hostile.
 An employee who is not precisely the target of any sexual harassment may have a valid claim to sexual harassment.
-Workplace sexual harassment, both direct and indirect, has been linked to emotional issues, such as downheartedness and anxiety, and may contribute to the development of burnout and depression among victims.11
+Workplace sexual harassment, both direct and indirect, has been linked to emotional issues, such as downheartedness and anxiety, and may contribute to the development of burnout and depression among victims.
+(Takeuchi et al., 2018).

 Chuck laughs at Ms. Powell when she makes sexual remarks and seems to find her comments entertaining.
 He is not offended.
-In fact, he seems to relish the attention and flirts with her when they eat lunch together.
+He relishes the attention and flirts with her when they eat lunch together.

 Victoria, another student in the class, overhears Ms. Powell's comments to Chuck and finds them offensive and distracting.
 She is afraid of making mistakes because of the distraction.
 Victoria has not been sleeping well and is anxious about the situation.
 She is considering asking the Director to assign her to another instructor.
-She is afraid if she says anything to Ms. Powell directly, in case her grade suffers.
+She is afraid that if she says anything to Ms. Powell directly, in case, her grade will suffer.